kumpeapps/amember_plugin_passkey/examples/README.md

    - Login to aMember admin
    - Go to Setup/Configuration → API
    - Generate a new API key
+   - **Important**: Enable the "by-login-pass" permission (passkey auth uses the same permission as password auth)

 4. **Deploy Files**: Upload both PHP files to your web server